-- Train parents, teachers, local education authorities and children on the PRS framework empowering them with information about the right to quality education and how to ensure it is respected. - Use apportunities during training sessions to hold discussions about existing education laws and policies, how these relate to the reality on the ground and how they can be claimed. - Monitor public policies and budgets:

-Support Parent Teacher Association

-- networks to develop Teacher

-Monitoring Action Plan to monitor

-teachers' attendance and performance.

-Support PTA network members to

-conduct periodic monitoring of these
+- Train parents, teachers, local education authorities and children on the PRS framework empowering them with information about the right to quality education and how to ensure it is respected. - Use opportunities during training sessions to hold discussions about existing education laws and policies, how these relate to the reality on the ground and how they can be claimed.
+Monitor public policies and budgets: - Support Parent Teacher Association networks to develop Teacher Monitoring Action Plan to monitor teachers' attendance and performance.
+Support PTA network members to conduct periodic monitoring of these plans.
+Respond to vulnerability and needs

-plans.

-Respond to vulnerability and needs through rights-based responses:

-Support Parent Teacher Association members to lobby district education authorities for the increased allocation of teachers to schools.
-Hold a national dialogue event to secure the commitment of key stakeholders including the Teachers' Union, Civil Society Organisations, national federation of Parent Teacher Associations and Ministry of Education around the research findings.
+- through rights-based responses: Support Parent Teacher Association - members to lobby district education authorities for the increased allocation of teachers to schools.

+Solidarity Actions Building alliances:
-Using communications to raise the visibility of an issue:

-Hold a Multimedia Group Policy Forum on the subject of quality public education and teacher deployment policy and practice.
+- Organise an education seminar on factors affecting effective and - efficient deployment of teachers.
+Hold a national dialogue event to secure the commitment of key stakeholders including the Teachers' Union, Civil Society Organisations, - Association around the research findings. - Using communications to raise the visibility of an issue: - Hold a Multimedia Group Policy Forum on the subject of quality public education and teacher deployment policy and practice.